Nullreff/redpile-old/docs/configuration.md

 Calls `callback` for each node adjacent to the current one.

-Syntax: `node:adjacent_each(direction1, direction2, ..., function)`
+Syntax: `node:adjacent_each(direction1, direction2, ..., callback)`

-Calls `function` for each node adjacent to the current one in the directions listed.
+Calls `callback` for each node adjacent to the current one in the directions listed.

 ### node:send